JmNav94/Active-Directory-Group-Policy-Tickets-Lab/README.md

 <h1>Group Policy Tickets</h1>

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Project consists of using a virtual homelab environment to perform Group Policy related tasks between a Domain Controller and User computers.
 <br />

-<h2>Languages and Utilities Used</h2>

-- <b>PowerShell</b>
-- <b>Diskpart</b>

 <h2>Environments Used </h2>